kroitor/gjk.c/README.md

 D - F = (1 - 4, 1 - 4) = (-3, -3)
 D - G = (1 - 3, 1 - 2) = (-2, -1)
 ```
-After plotting all of 12 resulting points in our 2D-space, we get the following difference shape:
+After plotting all of 12 resulting points in our 2D-space and connecting the *outermost* points with lines, we get the following difference shape:
 ```
                              y